Security

 To restore a production backup, we follow this procedure:

-- Navigate to the production clusters page in MongoDB Atlas
+- Navigate to the backups page in Planetscale

-- Go to the Backup list, and choose the restore button for the decided backup
+- Go to the Backup list, and choose the restore to new branch

 - After a good cup of cooffee, the backup is restored.